Anatomy of Higher-Order Non-Hermitian Skin and Boundary Modes: GSBZ and NHSE beyond 1D

-Recalling our convention for the momentum under OBC: $k_l = {\pi \tilde{m}}/{N_l}$, with $\tilde{m} = 1, 2, \dots, N_l-1$ and the form of $g$-function in \Cref{eq:gf}, we find our analytical solutions are consistent with numerical diagonalization of the real-space NH Hamiltonian of arbitrary system size and arbitrary hopping parameters. \Cref{fig:lieb}~(b) shows the precision of complex eigenvalues on a finite $5 \times 5$ NH Lieb lattice.
+Recalling our convention for nonzero surface momentum under OBC: $k_l = \frac{\pi \tilde{m}}{N_l} \in (0, \pi)$, with $\tilde{m} = 1, 2, \dots, N_l-1$ and the form of $g$ function in \Cref{eq:gf}, we find our analytical solutions are consistent with the results from numerical diagonalization of the real-space NH Hamiltonian allowing arbitrary system size and arbitrary hopping parameters.
+Figure~\ref{fig:lieb}(b) shows the precision of complex eigenvalues on a finite $5 \times 5$ NH Lieb lattice.